 State board of accountancy - continuing education requirements - continuation under sunset law.
 The automatic termination date of the regulation of accountants by the state board of accountancy is extended until September 1, 2030, pursuant to the provisions of the sunset law.

 The act implements the recommendations of the department of regulatory agencies' sunset review and report on the state board of accountancy by:

 - Making the use of fraudulent, coercive, or dishonest practices, or the demonstration of incompetence, untrustworthiness, or financial irresponsibility, grounds for discipline (section 9 of the act);

 - Clarifying that foreign corporations operating a Colorado office must register with the board and adding "limited liability partnership" to the list of business types that must register (section 8);

 - Authorizing the board to take disciplinary action against uncertified or unregistered persons, including resident managers, if they provide services that require certification or registration (section 9);

 - Allowing a person to request inactive status via any board-approved method (section 5); and

 - Making technical changes (sections 5, 10, and 11).

 Section 3 updates the names of several regional accrediting agencies.
 Section 6 specifies that a nonresident certificate holder's completion of continuing education requirements in the holder's home state satisfies the Colorado continuing education requirements.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)